Vladlgv/Red-Team-Hugo-Netlify/content/learningplan/Learning-Plan.md

 title: "Learning Plan"
 date: 2020-10-07T19:11:45+02:00
 draft: false
-sumarry: "A introduction and a plan on how the project will take place"
+summary: "A introduction and a plan on how the project will take place"
 ---

 ## 1. Who I am: